 - The bio engine duration testlab on the Energy transition Center at Zernikelaan 17 in Groningen

-- The CNG and LNG tank design and production will be done together with MD flugzeugbau with CTA GMBH at the R&D airport Braunschweig in Germany
+- The CNG and LNG tank design and production will be done together with CTA GmbH at the R&D airport Braunschweig in Germany